Cyprus company formation is governed by the Companies Law of 1951, as amended.

 All Cyprus companies are required to prepare annual financial statements which must be audited by a resident auditor (subject to very few exceptions).

 The company must file an annual return and financial statements with the Registrar of Companies.
 The late submission of an annual return carries a fine of up to €500.

 An annual tax return also needs to be submitted to the Commissioner of Taxation.

 The standard corporate tax rate is 12.5% levied on the company’s worldwide income.
+In the case of an investment holding company, dividend income and any profit on the sale of shares are exempt of tax.
 There is no capital gains tax unless the gains arise from the sale of real estate property located in Cyprus.
 Dividends paid to non-resident shareholders are not subject to withholding tax.

 Double tax treaties

 Cyprus tax resident companies can benefit from over 30 double tax treaties which have been concluded by Cyprus, notably with a number of countries in Central and Eastern Europe, the Middle East, Russia, India, South Africa and numerous others.

 Depending on the nature of its business activities, a Cyprus company may be required to register for VAT or allowed to do so voluntarily.
 The maximum rate of VAT is 19%.